sdomoszlai13/sdomoszlai13.github.io/_posts/2023-04-06-weather-station.md

 ### Choosing a Communication Protocol

 When using peripheral devices with microcomputers like, you can choose from a number of communication protocols to use: SPI, I2C, UART etc. Each of these have their advantages and disadvantages, which won't be discussed here in detail.
 As I2C is a bit slower than than the others, but only requires 2 wires (besides VCC and GND), this protocol is used with the AHT20 and the BMP280 sensors, as well as with the LCD.
 However, as the nRF24L01 doesn't have I2C available, communications happen with the help of SPI.
-The devices are wired up accordingly, as shown in Fig. x.
+The devices are wired up accordingly.

 ### Base Station Code Highlights